How did Doug Mastriano publish a thesis that critics claim is problematic?

 “The debate is over,” proclaimed Doug Mastriano, then only a little-known Lieutenant Colonel in the US Army.

-That conjecture, which would go on to form the foundation for the now-Pennsylvania gubernatorial candidate’s PhD dissertation, has faced an onslaught of challenges from Mr Mastriano’s many dissenters in the years since.
+That conjecture, which would go on to form the foundation for the now-Pennsylvania gubernatorial candidate’s PhD dissertation, has faced an onslaught of challenges from Mr Mastriano’s many critics in the years since.

 Academics in the fields of history and archaeology maintain that the Republican’s research methodologies were flawed from the start.
 Mr Mastriano’s proposed site of the York’s battle sequence is not only wrong, but 600 metres north of where it actually played out.